 - Recreation Hall (table tennis, TV, board games) - free

-- Campfires - free, wood for use onsite is included, please pack s'more ingredients
+- Campfires - free; wood for use onsite is included, please pack s'more ingredients if you want them.

 We do not rent motor boats on Millinocket Lake - the lake is rocky in places.
 You can rent our pontoon boat with a guide for a few hours if you wish to explore the lake.
 Our guide will drive the boat.
 Call 800-766-7238 for info.

-The use of Canoes and Kayaks is included with your stay and they are down by the beach - please fill out a release form before you head our on the lake and let us know that you are heading out.
+The use of Canoes and Kayaks is included with your stay and they are down by the beach - please fill out a release form before you head out on the lake and let us know that you are heading out AND when you return.

 There is wi-fi on site and it comes in via satellite.
-The service is inconsistent and does not allow for uploads or downloads of Movies etc. Most of the cabins have some Wi-Fi however the signal is strongest in the main building/rd building.
+The service is inconsistent and does not allow for uploads or downloads of Movies etc. Most of the cabins have some Wi-Fi however the signal is strongest in the main building/River Driver's building.

 Kitchen Amenities are answered above.
-Cabins have sheets, blankets, trash-bags, coffee for one or two days.
+Cabins have sheets, blankets, towels, trash-bags, coffee for one or two days.